NEK-RA/userland-desktops-installer/README.md

 - `-r`, `--remove` - Remove any desktop environment or window manager.
 Option just for non-interactive mode.
 Require also target name of DE/WM to remove.
 Example: `python udi.py --remove twm`

+- `-s`, `--switch` - Switch xstartup file content to content specific for another desktop.
+For thoose who will keep few desktops installed and want a way to easily switch them.

 - `-h`, `--help` - Print usage help with description and all options